thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Click the "Edit time window" icon on the toolbar and then click the "gear" icon to open the time window settings;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-3-pe.png
         title: 'A new settings window will open.
 Start with the "Realtime" tab.
-Hide interval selection parameter on the "Last" tab;'
+Hide interval selection parameter for the "Last" tab;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-4-pe.png
         title: 'On the "Relative" tab, click the "pencil" icon in the interval settings row;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-5-pe.png
-        title: 'Adjust the grouping interval list: select "Current day," "Current week" (Sun-Sat), "Current week" (Mon-Sun), and "Current month."
-Set the grouping interval to "1 hour".
+        title: 'Uncheck all intervals except for "Current day," "Current week" (Sun-Sat), and "Current week" (Mon-Sun).
+Set their grouping interval and default grouping interval to 1 hour;'
+    5:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-6-pe.png
+        title: 'Also check the "Current month" interval.
+Set grouping interval and default grouping interval to 2 hour.
 Click "Apply";'

 time-window-configuration-2:
     0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-6-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-7-pe.png
-        title: 'Hide the "Last: interval from users.'
+        title: 'Navigate to the "History" tab.
+Hide the "Last" interval option from users;'
     1:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-7-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-8-pe.png
-        title: 'Also, hide the fixed interval from users;'
+        title: 'Also, hide the "Range" interval option from users;'
     2:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-8-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-9-pe.png
-        title: 'For the "Relative" tab, leave the default settings.
-Set "Sum" as the aggregation method and hide the change of this parameter from users;'
+        title: 'For the "Relative" tab, leave the default settings; Set "Sum" as the aggregation function and ensure users cannot modify this parameter by hiding it;'
     3:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-9-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-10-pe.png
-        title: 'Set the grouping interval to "1 hour" and hide the change of this parameter.
+        title: 'Configure the grouping interval to "1 hour" and restrict users from changing it.
 Click "Apply";'
     4:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-10-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-11-pe.png
-        title: 'Click "Update" to apply the new time window settings to the dashboard;'
+        title: 'Select "Update" to apply the updated time window settings to the dashboard;'
     5:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-11-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-12-pe.png
-        title: 'Save the dashboard;'
+        title: 'Save the dashboard to confirm the changes;'
     6:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-12-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/time-window-configuration-13-pe.png
-        title: 'As you can see, telemetry for the Energy Meter and Water Flow Meter devices is now displayed in the "Office Sensors List" widget.
-These are the total energy and water consumption of the office for the selected period, which in our case is the current day.'
+        title: 'As you can see, the "Office sensors list" widget now displays data on the office&#39;s energy and water consumption for the selected time period, which in our case is the current day.'

 adding-devices-states-1:
     0: